KiljanK/5e-combat-dyndash-api/examples/README.md

 		"PASTE YOUR ABSOLUTE PATH TO THE FOLDER /examples/session_folder_1 HERE FOR TESTING, OR CHOOSE YOUR OWN FOLDER" ],

+	"image-paths": [
+		"PASTE YOUR ABSOLUTE PATH TO THE FOLDER /examples/images_a HERE FOR TESTING, OR CHOOSE YOUR OWN FOLDER", "PASTE YOUR ABSOLUTE PATH TO THE FOLDER /examples/images_b HERE FOR TESTING, OR CHOOSE YOUR OWN FOLDER", ],

 	"standard-bonuses": ["+2", "+5"]
 }